Okipa/laravel-brickables/README.md

 These routes are consuming the `Okipa\LaravelBrickables\Controllers\BricksController` controller by default.

 To customize the admin panel actions, check the [Empower bricks with extra abilities](#empower-brickables-with-extra-abilities) part.

-### Translations

-All displayed labels or sentences are translatable.

-See how to translate them on the Laravel official documentation : https://laravel.com/docs/localization#using-translation-strings-as-keys

 ## How to